AllTheBacteria/AllTheBacteria/docs/assemblies.rst

 that miniphy compression makes a huge difference.
 For example, the size of the individual gzipped FASTA files for release 0.2 is around 3.1TB.
 This is too large to sensibly put on OSF.
-The total size of the same data but in compressed archive files is 89GB.
+The total size of the same release 0.2 data but in compressed archive files is 89GB.

 The latest list of all samples and their related file names are in the file `file_list.all.latest.tsv.gz <https://osf.io/zxfmy/files/3xs6h>`_.